Radk6/MC-Optimization-Guide/java-n-stuff/java-benchmarks.md

 # Java benchmarks

+TL;DR: If you want the most fps and shortest loading times, use GraalVM 21+ with G1GC.
+If you want less lag spikes, use GraalVM 24 with Generational ZGC

 Here are benchmarks of 3 of the most popular JREs for Minecraft: GraalVM, Adoptium and Azul.

 Each test was conducted in the same instance of StaTech Industry with 8 GB of RAM allocated, at 1440p with render distance set to 32 and latest Fabric Loader (0.16.8)